MaterializeInc/materialize/doc/developer/platform/formalism.md

 A frontier is a lower bound on times, and is used to describe the set of times greater or equal to the lower bound.
 The two frontiers Materialize maintains for each TVC are:

-*   The `since` frontier, which communicates that for times `time` greater or equal to `since`, the accumulated collection at `time` is precise.

-    Informally, updates at times not greater than the `since` frontier may have been consolidated with other updates.
-    They are not discarded, but their times may have been advanced to the `since` frontier to allow cancelation and consolidation of updates to occur.
-    This is analogous to "version vacuuming" in multiversioned databases.
-    As the system operates, the `since` frontier may advance to allow compaction of data.
-    This happens subject to constraints, and only when correctness permits.

-    We think of `since` as the "read frontier": times greater or equal to it may still be correctly read from the TVC.

 *   The `upper` frontier, which communicates that for times `time` not greater or equal to `upper`, the updates at `time` are complete.

     The upper frontier provides the information about how a TVC may continue to evolve.
     All future updates will necessarily have their `time` greater or equal to the `upper` frontier.
-    As the system operates, we expect the `upper` frontiers to advance indicating that the contents of the collection are known for more times.
+    As the system operates, the `upper` frontiers advance when the contents of the collection are known with certainty for more times.
-    This happens only when we become certain that updates for a time are complete.

     We think of `upper` as the "write frontier": times greater or equal to it may still be written to the TVC.

+*   The `since` frontier, which communicates that for times `time` greater or equal to `since`, the accumulated collection at `time` will be correct.

+    Informally, updates at times not greater than the `since` frontier may have been consolidated with updates at other times.
+    The updates are not discarded, but their times may have been advanced to allow cancelation and consolidation of updates to occur.
+    This is analogous to "version vacuuming" in multiversioned databases.
+    As the system operates, the `since` frontier may advance to allow compaction of updates.
+    This happens subject to constraints, and only when correctness permits.

+    We think of `since` as the "read frontier": times greater or equal to it may yet be correctly read from the TVC.

 These two frontiers mean that for any `time` greater or equal to `since`, but not greater or equal to `upper`, we can exactly reconstruct the collection at `time`.
 If `time` is not greater or equal to `since`, we may have permanently lost historical distinctions that allow us to know the contents at `time`.